Abandon (band)

 Abandon is an American Christian rock band from San Antonio, Texas.
 The group had five members: brothers Josh (lead vocals) and Justin Engler (guitar), cousins Stevan (guitar) and Dave Vela (drums), and Bryan Fowler (bass).

 Abandon signed with ForeFront Records in late 2007, and released the Abandon EP in July 2008.
-Their first single, "Providence", was released to radios in August.
+Their first single, "Providence", was released to radio in August.
 It reached No. 7 on R&R's Christian rock charts.

 The group's name was inspired by the Bible verse: "And he that taketh not his cross, and followeth after me, is not worthy of me" (Matthew 10:38).

 History

 The group of two brothers and two cousins, with friend Ryan Reavis (former bassist), formed as an independent band in 2002.
 They began playing worship music at their church.
 In 2005, they began to play local concerts and released their first album, Ambush.
 It was produced by the band with Tavis Wilson.
 Soon after the release of their second album, Who You Are (produced by Kevin Bruchert), Reavis chose to leave the band.
 Not long afterwards, Bruchert introduced the band to Bryan Fowler after they played at his church.
 Soon after, Fowler joined the band.